 - Foundations of Corporate Finance introduces students to the structure of markets and the valuation of financial assets, including stocks, bonds, futures, forwards, options, and swaps.
 Principles of modern portfolio theory, with domestic and international applications, are developed.
 Options and futures contracts are valued within the framework of arbitrage-based models.
 3 credits.

 Tuition for the certificate program is only for the nine credits taken during the summer semester.
-Tuition and registration fees for these credits are charged at the regular Stern graduate business school rate, $16,495 for nine credit hours (this tuition is based on 2013 and is subject to change for 2014).
+Tuition and registration fees for these credits are charged at the regular Stern graduate business school rate, $19,088 for nine credit hours.

 139 MacDougal Street, 100F